n-st/collectd-plugin-intel_cpu_energy/README.md

 Watt seconds) since the last (re-)start of `collectd`.
 The value is internally processed as a double-precision floating point number, so you shouldn't encounter any problems with overflows.
+However, the measurement value reported by the CPU can (and will) overflow eventually.
+The plugin will detect and compensate for this, but it has to make sure it won't "miss" an overflow (= more than one overflow occurring between successive readouts of the CPU registers.
+To ensure this, the plugin will enforce a 60 second polling interval if the global interval is greater than that.
+Shorter polling intervals than 60 seconds will be accepted and used unchanged.

 [collectd]: https://github.com/collectd/collectd/